kblok/tech-posts/working-with-stored-procedures.md

 ### DB Syncing

 Perfect!
-We have a SQL Project, with our tables, stored procedures and even our test data!
+We have a SQL Project with our tables, stored procedures and even our test data!
 Now we have to use it.

 #### Publish tool